 So, let’s begin with some basics.
-I am sure that those who are connected to NDIS in some way definitely knows about what an NDIS plan is, but for those who are new to NDIS, it is a document that contains important information for a person with a disability.
-This includes their personal profile, short term and long-term goals in life and the funds that are allocated to achieve those goals.
+I am sure that those who are connected to NDIS in some way definitely know about what an NDIS plan is, but for those who are new to NDIS, it is a document that contains important information for a person with a disability.
+This includes their personal profile, short-term and long-term goals in life, and the funds that are allocated to achieve those goals.
 This plan has an expiry date and is typically for a duration of one year.

-Once the planning meeting is done by NDIA, the plan is then activated and you receive the new plan copy and a person with a disability can then start receiving the supports they need to achieve their life goals.
+Once the planning meeting is completed by NDIA, the plan is then activated and a plan copy is sent to you.

-So, since we discussed about NDIS plan, let’s move on to our main topic discussion.
-We at ELS consider it as quite important, that a person with disability or their family member must know how to make a change to their NDIS plan.
+So, since we discussed the NDIS plan, let’s move on to our main discussion "how to make a change to your plan - if you are unhappy with the way it is funded.
+ELS considers it quite important, that a person with a disability or their family member must know how to make a change to their NDIS plan.

-Why would someone may wish to change their new NDIS Plan?
+Why would a change be needed for a new NDIS Plan?

-The final plan that you may receive already goes through a proper assessment and planning process by NDIA, hence one may expect that the plan consists accurate and factual information based on evidence provided, then why would someone wish to make a change again.
+So true - if the new plan is received, has gone through proper assessment and planning process by NDIA, you may expect that the plan should be accurate based on evidence provided, then why would someone wish to make a change again.

-As they say, nothing is ever 100% perfect in the world and such situation if arises may necessitate a plan change and a review.
+As they say, nothing is ever 100% perfect, and such a situation if arises may necessitate a plan change and a review.

 2. There are chances that goals of a person may change quite suddenly, due to some unforeseen circumstances and this occurring soon after the planning meeting leading to a person with disability requiring changes to their plan.